dentednerd/hotaru/src/posts/my-dev-environment.md

 tags: ["programming"]
 ---

-So much of my life as a developer is wrapped up in [Visual Studio Code](https://code.visualstudio.com/).
-I love it - it's endlessly customisable and extendable, which is great when you have a need to impress your own personality upon the space in which you spend the majority of your time (me).
+Most of my life as a developer is wrapped up in [Visual Studio Code](https://code.visualstudio.com/).
+I love it - it's endlessly customisable and extendable, which is great when you have a burning need to impress your own personality upon your immediate environment.

 Below I've linked to the VSCode extensions I use on the daily, along with the relevant settings from my `settings.json`.
 [Let me know](https://www.twitter.com/dentednerd) if any of these are useful to you!